The Joetsu Shinkansen connects Tokyo and Niigata, providing access to the ski resorts and hot springs (onsen) of the region.

-The Joetsu Shinkansen connects Tokyo and Niigata, providing access to ski resorts and restorative hot springs along the way.
-The line has been operating since 1982.
-It was considered a “pet project” of Prime Minister Tanaka Kakuei, who desired to connect his hometown of Niigata with the capital, Tokyo.
-Part of the line follows the course of the Tohoku Shinkansen to Omiya.
+The line opened in 1982 after a proposal from Prime Minister Tanaka Kakuei, who wanted to connect his hometown of Niigata to the capital, Tokyo.
+Part of the line also follows the Tohoku Shinkansen route to Omiya.

 Table of Contents